EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 Once the value is no longer `-1`, only `N` number of blocks before the current LIB block will be kept on disk.

-If resource usage cannot be effectively managed via the `trace-minimum-irreversible-history-blocks` configuration option, then there is a need for ongoing maintenance.
+If resource usage cannot be effectively managed via the `trace-minimum-irreversible-history-blocks` configuration option, then there might be a need for ongoing maintenance.
 In that case, the user may prefer to manage resources with an external system or process.

+### Manual Filesystem Management

+The `trace-dir` configuration option defines a location on the filesystem where all artefacts created by the `trace_api_plugin` are stored.
+These files are stable once the LIB block has progressed past that slice and then can be deleted at any time to reclaim filesystem space.
+The conventions regarding these files are to-be-determined.
+However, the remainder of the system will tolerate any out-of-process management system that removes some or all of these files in this directory regardless of what data they represent, or whether there is a running `nodeos` instance accessing them or not.
+Data which would nominally be available, but is no longer so due to manual maintenance, will result in a HTTP 404 response from the appropriate API endpoint(s).

+In conjunction with the `trace-minimum-irreversible-history-blocks=-1` option, administrators can take full control over the lifetime of the data available via the `trace-api-plugin` and the associated filesystem resources.